zlocate/sonix-keyboard-bootloader/README.md

 The bootloader is flashed with the [Womier Flasher](https://github.com/xyzz/womier-flasher).

+NOTES:
+- if you are using different flasher make sure to pad compiled jumploader up to 512 size with zeros and flash it at offset 0x0

 ## Entering the bootloader

 The bootloader is entered when any of the following is true during power up: